SamirIngley/Desktop-Profiles/README.md

 </p>

 #### Problem:
 > I got tired of individually clicking through urls and apps to open what I need each time I switch to a new project or task.
-I also did not want a cluttered > > > desktop with everything open all the time, as this can be a large drain on the computer's resources.
+I also did not want a cluttered desktop with everything open all the time, as this can be a large drain on the computer's resources and my attention span.

 #### Solution:
 > With this command line tool, easily create and customize profiles (groups) of apps and/or urls and open any of these profiles with one short command.